 These factors can all impact your ideal profit margin.
 One of the best ways to determine your profit margin goals is to look at profit margin by industry.

 Restaurants, for example, should aim for a profit margin of about 6-9%.
+Construction industry is about 5%.
 Other business sectors may hover around 40%.